-Chelsea’s poems have appeared in Poetry, The Atlantic Monthly, the New Republic, The Southern Review, New England Review, Birmingham Poetry Review, The Threepenny Review and Ploughshares, among other journals and anthologies.
-She was recently named runner-up for the Missouri Review’s Jeffrey E. Smith Editors’ Prize, and her poems were showcased in The Missouri Review’s Summer 2018 issue.
+Rathburn’s poems have appeared in the nation’s most esteemed journals, including Poetry, The Atlantic Monthly, the New Republic, The Southern Review, New England Review, and Ploughshares, among others.
+In a 2019 feature, NPR called Rathburn’s work “arresting” and “a gentle whirlwind.”
 In 2009, she received a poetry fellowship from the National Endowment for the Arts.

 While she was born in Jacksonville and raised in Miami, Florida, Rathburn has deep roots in the state of Georgia, where her mother’s family has lived since the 1830s.
 Rathburn moved to Decatur in 2001 after completing graduate school at the University of Arkansas.
 Since 2013, she has lived in the North Georgia mountains with her husband, the poet James Davis May, and their daughter.
 She’s currently a professor at Young Harris College, where she directs the creative writing program.